 Using cryptocurrencies for money laundering (ML) / terrorism financing (TF) or fraud purposes is not new.
 And this is why worldwide regulators are putting in place legal frameworks on cryptocurrencies to contain this phenomenon.
-Blockchain analytics tools can help companies comply with these frameworks.
+Blockchain analytics can help mitigate crypto risks comply with AML frameworks.

 In its 2nd 12-month review of the implementation of the revised standards1, the Financial Action Task Force (FATF) highlighted that the ML/TF trends for cryptocurrencies remain stable and noted that: